 Who are your competitors?
 And how do you plan to stay in the game?

-Terry Hogan: Compas has two main types of competitor – simple campaign planning tools like you might find in Salesforce, and bigger ‘EPM’ (Enterprise performance management) systems, such as those provided by big players like Oracle.
+Terry Hogan: Compas has two main types of competitors – simple campaign planning tools like you might find in Salesforce, and bigger ‘EPM’ (Enterprise performance management) systems, such as those provided by big players like Oracle.
 The former tend to focus most on basic campaign planning and reporting, including the various workflow elements of bringing a marketing campaign to fruition.
 Compas really belongs in the category of EPM software, as it is aimed mainly at the needs of management and provides an integrated view of all of the implications of the marketing plan (full P&L, supply chain, customer service requirements etc.), as well as budgeting and modelling capabilities.
 However, the big EPM tools tend to be expensive and offer a ‘one size fits all’ solution that takes a lot of work to configure to a company’s own requirements.
 We believe that many businesses have unique planning requirements, reflecting the uniqueness of the business and that trying to fit those into a pre-existing model is a significant constraint.
 Compas aims to fill that gap by providing a low-cost, lightweight solution offering bespoke customisations for users, allowing them to get the benefits of bespoke software for the price of an off-the-shelf product.

 Your final thoughts?